 Victoria Edge will talk about how she discovered, hidden within the songs and elsewhere, abundant evidence of this secret relationship, apparently unique in the world of 19th century German Romantic Lieder.
 This will be illustrated by music from the exquisite world-premiere recording, which was devised and directed by Victoria.
 Of particular interest, is the new edition of the complete songs, which was compiled and edited with extensive additional notes and an appendix by Iain Sneddon.
 The volume also includes an introductory essay by Graham Johnson OBE, and a detailed monograph by Victoria.

 The 90 minute programme will comprise a generous selection of Lieder from the CD sung by the award-winning soprano Harriet Burns and rising star of the GSMD tenor Connor Smith accompanied in turn by Marc Verter.
 The programme will feature the second movement of Schubert’s String Quartet No 14 "Death and the Maiden" transcribed for piano four hands by Robert Franz and performed by Marc Verter (Primo) and Andrew Blankfield (Secondo).
 The event will run with narration, quotes and images presented by Victoria Edge and Iain Sneddon who will be happy to take audience question afterwards.
+The presenters are donating their services for the benefit of Benslow Music, including the proceeds from products sales, for which we are very grateful.

 The lecture recital begins at 2pm following lunch at 1pm (included in the in-person ticket price).